ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 ## Zathura on macOS {#zathura-macos}

-You *might* have luck with Zathura and VimTeX on macOS using the Homebrew formulae provided by [github.com/zegervdv/homebrew-zathura](https://github.com/zegervdv/homebrew-zathura).

-{{< details summary="*I'm repeating myself here, but Zathura and macOS don't seem to play nicely together; try this at your own risk or [use Skim](#skim), which should \"just work\".*" >}}
+{{< details-warning summary="*Warning: Zathura and macOS don't seem to play nicely together; try this at your own risk if you are comfortable debugging and potentially tinkering with DBUS in the terminal.
+Alternatively, [use Skim](#skim), which should \"just work\".*" >}}
 See e.g. VimTeX issues [#2424](https://github.com/lervag/vimtex/issues/2424) and [#2581](https://github.com/lervag/vimtex/issues/2581) for details of macOS-Zathura troubles.
 More specifically, Macs seem to have difficulty activating the `dbus` service, which is required for forward search and inverse search.
-You can still build Zathura on a Mac without much difficulty, but there is a chance it won’t support forward and inverse search, won’t work with VimTeX, and thus won’t be useful as a LaTeX PDF reader.
+Note that you can *build* Zathura on a Mac without much difficulty, but there is a good chance it won’t support forward and inverse search, won’t work with VimTeX, and thus won’t be useful as a LaTeX PDF reader.
-{{< /details >}}
+{{< /details-warning >}}

 ### Building Zathura and dependencies on macOS

 **For Intel Macs**, building Zathura is described in the VimTeX documentation at `:help vimtex-faq-zathura-macos`---I have tested this successfully on an Intel CPU MacBook Pro 11,5 running macOS 12.1, but your mileage may vary.

 **For Apple Silicon Macs**, a slightly more complicated process setting up Zathura is described in [Homebrew Zathura issue 99](https://github.com/zegervdv/homebrew-zathura/issues/99#issuecomment-1356384136).
+Note: I have no personal experience with this Zathura setup on an Apple Silicon Mac, and can only relay second-hand information.

 Quoting more or less directly from `:help vimtex-faq-zathura-macos`, here is how to build Zathura on macOS (see [Homebrew Zathura issue 99](https://github.com/zegervdv/homebrew-zathura/issues/99#issuecomment-1356384136) if you have an Apple Silicon chip):

 1. Check if you already have Zathura installed using e.g. `which zathura`.
-   If you have Zathura installed, I recommend uninstalling it and repeating from scratch to ensure all dependencies are correctly sorted out.
+   If you *do* have Zathura installed, I recommend first uninstalling it, then following this tutorial with a clean slate (to ensure all dependencies are correctly sorted out).

-1. If needed, uninstall your existing Zathura and related libraries with the following code:
+   If needed, you can uninstall your existing Zathura and related libraries like this:

    ```bash
    # Remove symlinks